-8.3 Design
+8.2 Design

-At the time of preparing this draft CEE, the Scott Base Redevelopment design is at a stage where the scope of all major elements, materials, finishes and floor area of the proposed new station is clearly defined and drawn to scale with supporting documentation and specifications.
-Temporary works (i.e. earthworks such as road realignments and logistic and construction plans, etc.) required to construct the buildings have been designed and specified.
-The temporary base and RIWE replacement are both only at the feasibility stage.
-While significant departures from the current design are not anticipated, minor changes in design may occur between the circulation of this draft CEE and the completion of the Detailed Design.
+At the time of preparing this CEE, the Scott Base Redevelopment design is at a stage where the scope of all major elements, materials, finishes and floor area of the proposed new station is clearly defined and drawn to scale with supporting documentation and specifications.
+Temporary works required to construct the buildings have been designed and specified.
+The Temporary Base is at the concept design stage while the RIWE replacement is at the feasibility stage.
+While significant departures from the current design are not anticipated, minor changes in design may occur.
 These are not anticipated to have any material effect on the impact assessment presented here.

-8.4 Construction methodology
+8.3 Construction methodology

 Minor variations in the delivery of on-site activities and accompanying monitoring activities are expected as the project progresses from design to construction.
 These variations are not expected to materially affect the conclusions of the EIA, or the effectiveness of the mitigation and monitoring programmes.
-The CEMP will be the delivery tool to ensure that the proposed mitigation and monitoring measures presented in this draft CEE are effective and appropriate for the proposed activities.
+The CEMP will be the delivery tool to ensure that the proposed mitigation and monitoring measures presented in this CEE are effective and appropriate for the proposed activities.

-8.5 Pram Point as a mooring location
+8.4 Pram Point as a mooring location

 The proposed project logistics methodology relies on the ability to use Pram Point as a mooring location.
 There is a high degree of confidence in the suitability of the location, with confirmation expected in early 2021, after the finalisation of this draft CEE.
 Should Pram Point prove unsuitable, the Scott Base Redevelopment construction methodology would change from off-site construction and on-site assembly to a containerised delivery of materials and on-site construction, as described in Chapter 4.
 As a result, a far larger staging area for containers would be required and the timeline would significantly change.